 There are 1400 trulli in the old town area of Alberobello.
-They are mostly located on small cobblestone streets that have been pedestrianised.
+They are mostly located on small cobblestone streets of the historic centre that have been pedestrianised.
 There are lots of boutiques and shops and restaurants in the trullis.
-The small town is a UNESCO site.
+This is central Puglia.

-The best thing to do in Alberobello is wandering its cute streets!
+The best thing to do in UNESCO world heritage site Alberobello is wandering its cute streets!
 We followed the signs for the Centro and once we hit the pedestrianised area found the closest place to park.
 From this point, there was a terrific view of the main square and the trulli section of town – great for photos.

 We enjoyed an excellent pasta lunch with local wine at La Locanda Del Gallo.
 This cute little restaurant was inside a trullo and in the old part of town.
 I also heard good things about Casa Nova for antipasti.